907sjl/moving-rates-bokeh/README.md

     .rename(columns={'Referral Aged Yn': '# Aged'}))
 ```

-The indicator column that was calculated to exclude referrals is used to count the number of referrals in the candidate population each day to have
+The indicator column that was calculated to exclude referrals is used to count the number of referrals that are candidates to have been seen in
-been seen in 30 days.
+30 days.

-The number of referrals seen in 30 days is calculated for the candidate population of referrals on each calendar date.
+The number of referrals that were seen in 30 days is calculated using that same population of referrals, for each calendar date.

 ```
 idx = (